Brenda Armstrong portrait

 Armstrong was the second Black woman in the U.S. to become a board-certified pediatric cardiologist.

-In 1996 she became Associate Dean of Admissions for the School of Medicine, a position she would hold for more than twenty years.
+In 1996 she became Associate Dean of Admissions for School of Medicine, a position she would hold for more than twenty years.

 She is credited with recruiting the most diverse classes in the school’s history.